 Answers may include: trunks for drinking and snorkeling while swimming; tusks for digging for food and fighting other males; ears for cooling off; hair for keeping warm at birth and keeping cool as adult, and sun protection

 Observe the two fossil skulls next to the models.
-One skull was found on the mainland of modern day Italy.
-The other fossil was found on a nearby island.
 Read about the species each fossil represents.
-Note the age of each fossil.
+On the map, note the following information about the fossils.